Audacity (audio editor)

-Audacity is a free and open-source digital audio editor and recording application software, available for Windows, macOS, Linux, and other Unix-like operating systems.
+Audacity is a free and open-source digital audio editor and recording application software, which is available for Windows, macOS, Linux, and other Unix-like operating systems.

-As of December 6, 2022, Audacity is the most popular download at FossHub, with over 114.2 million downloads since March 2015.
+As of February 15, 2026, Audacity is the second most popular download at FossHub, with over 114.2 million downloads since March 2015.
 It was previously served by Google Code and SourceForge, where it was downloaded over 200 million times.
 It has been part of Muse Group since 2021.

-It is licensed under GPL-2.0 or later.
-Executables with VST3 support are licensed GPL-3-only to maintain license compatibility.
+Audacity 4.0 is distributed under version 3 of the GNU General Public License (GPLv3).
+Many individual source files are also available under GPL version 2 or later.
+Its documentation is licensed under Creative Commons Attribution 3.0.

 History

-The project was started in the fall of 1999 by Dominic Mazzoni and Roger Dannenberg at Carnegie Mellon University, initially under the name CMU Visual Audio.
+The project was started in the autumn of 1999 by Dominic Mazzoni and Roger Dannenberg at Carnegie Mellon University, initially under the name CMU Visual Audio.
 On May 28, 2000, Audacity was released as Audacity 0.8 to the public.

 Mazzoni eventually left CMU to pursue software development and in particular development of Audacity, with Dannenberg remaining at CMU and continuing development of Nyquist, a scripting language which Audacity uses for some effects.

 Over the years, additional volunteer contributors emerged, including James Crook who started the fork DarkAudacity to experiment with a new look and other UX changes.
 Most of its changes were eventually incorporated into the mainline version and the fork ended.

 In April 2021, it was announced that Muse Group (owners of MuseScore and Ultimate Guitar) would acquire the Audacity trademark and continue to develop the application, which remains free and open source.

+In October 2024, the development of version 4 switched from wxWidgets to Qt, reusing the framework of MuseScore 4.
+In September 2026, Audacity officially released version 4.0.